 With five manufacturers in the top six, Sylvain Guintoli is quickest in France.

-Press releases from the World Superbike and World Supersport teams after the French round at Magny-Cours:
+Press releases from the World Superbike and World Supersport teams after the first day of practice at Magny-Cours: